Home

 About 80% of gall stones are composed mostly of cholesterol.
 Dietary cholesterol is not a major risk factor here.
 The liver produces cholesterol and when the liver is sluggish or dysfunctional, the excess cholesterol in the bile can become concentrated and form stones.
 Other less common types of stones are brown or black bile pigment stones.

-What are some symptoms of gallbladder disease or gallbladder inflammation?
+What are symptoms of gallbladder disease or gallbladder inflammation?

 Gallbladder dysfunction is often asymptomatic, but may sometimes produce these gallbladder symptoms: